camunda/camunda-docs-manual/content/user-guide/camunda-bpm-rpa-bridge.md

 ---

+{{< note title="Camunda discontinues the maintenance of the Camunda RPA bridge." class="warning" >}}
+Camunda Automation Platform 7.19 is the last release maintaining compatibility with the Camunda RPA bridge.
+Camunda Automation Platform 7.19 and Camunda RPA bridge will be maintained for another 18 months until Oct 2024.

+The Camunda RPA Bridge is replaced by RPA [Out-of-the-box Connectors](https://docs.camunda.io/docs/components/connectors/out-of-the-box-connectors/available-connectors-overview/) in Camunda 8.
+{{< /note >}}

 The Camunda RPA Bridge is a standalone application that allows calling RPA (robotic process automation) bots from BPMN models deployed to a Camunda engine.
 RPA bots can be orchestrated as External Tasks using the Camunda Modeler and Cawemo.

 For detailed instructions on how to connect your first RPA bot to a BPMN model (using Cawemo and the Camunda Modeler) and execute it from a running process instance using the Camunda engine, head over to our [installation guide]({{< ref "/installation/camunda-bpm-rpa-bridge.md" >}}) or the [Getting Started Guide](https://docs.camunda.org/get-started/rpa).